jsbots/AutoFish/README.md

 - Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
 But if the weather is *really* bad (like a blizzard), it might drastically reduce the efficiency of the bot *(working on make it better)*.
 Solution: find another place or wait for the better weather.
 - Different direction might make the red feather of the bobber either brighter or darker, bigger or smaller, this all will impact the efficiency of the bot.
 In most cases the place doesn't matter **it's all about direction and position**.
 - Camera position isn't so important, but sometimes, if the place is dark/snowy, closer view to the bobber might help.
 The best position is just a normal 3rd person view.
-- Tweak gamma/brightness/contrast settings to make the bobber redder.
+- Tweak gamma/brightness/contrast settings to make the bobber brighter and more colorful.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.0](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) for video explanation.